EtorixDev/timelength/README.md

     - terms
       - All terms that could be parsed as this scale.
 Accents and other NFKD markings should not be present as they are filtered from the user input.
 - `extra_data`
   - Any data a parser needs that is not already covered.
 May be populated or left empty.
-The locale loads this into a `locale._extra_data` attribute, leaving the parser to utilizes it.
+The locale loads this into a `Locale._extra_data` attribute, leaving the parser to utilizes it.